 By renting a car in Belize, you also won’t be restricted to anyone’s time schedule but your own, which is ideal for packing a ton of adventure into a short time frame to maximize that precious PTO!

-Prices are comparable/cheaper than private shuttles and domestic flights
+Rental car prices are comparable/cheaper than private shuttles and domestic flights

 Renting a car in Belize is a little pricey.
 But it’s not as expensive as you might think – at least not once you add up the cost of private shuttles, taxis, and domestic flights.